 Caroline was reappointed to the Juvenile and Domestic Relations District Court Citizens Advisory Council in 2017.
 Her term is for two years.
 She has served on this council since 2002.
 Caroline and her family have lived in Centreville for more than 27 years.
 She has undergraduate and graduate degrees in Social Welfare/Social Work and worked seven years for public service agencies.
 Caroline also holds a law degree from George Mason University's law school and worked at the Fairfax County Office of Human Rights and Equity Programs for 23 years, retiring in 2013.

 Stella was appointed to the Library Board in 2018.
+Her term will end in March 2020.
 She is a child advocate, civic leader, and business owner.
 Stella began her professional career as an ESOL teacher for Fairfax County Public Schools.
 She co-owns a local air charter company and oversees its business operations.
 Stella is active in many community organizations and has served on the boards of various nonprofits.
 She holds a BA in American Government & International Politics and a Master's of Education in Multicultural & Multilingual Education.
 Stella and her husband have been Sully District residents for 17 years and have 6 children.

 Peyton Smith, IV